-Hearing aids have a lot of technology and features working together to bring about the outcome of “simply” hearing.
+Hearing aids have a lot of technology innovations working together to bring about the outcome of “simply” hearing.
 Below is a brief description for some of this functionality.
 There are 9 hearing aid brands that are approved by the Ministry of Health in New Zealand.
 Each brand has “speciality features” and often they use different terms for some of these:

-- Programmed for you – all hearing aids (supplied by a qualified professional) are programmed and then fine-tuned specifically for you.
+All hearing aids (supplied by a qualified professional) are programmed and then fine-tuned specifically for you.
 Your hearing test (Audiogram) is used to calculate the right amount of sound specifically for your hearing levels.

-- Adjust to your listening environment – hearing aids do not amplify all sounds equally, they amplify quiet sounds more than loud sounds; this allows as many sounds as possible to be both audible and comfortable.
+Hearing aids do not amplify all sounds equally, they amplify quiet sounds more than loud sounds; this allows as many sounds as possible to be both audible and comfortable.
 Hearing aids are not just a volume control.

-- Feedback cancellation – makes sure that the hearing aids do not feedback (make a loud high frequency sound).
-This can happen if the sound from the “loud speaker” reaches the microphone.
+Feedback cancellation makes sure that the hearing aids do not feedback (make a loud high-frequency sound).
+This can happen if the sound from the “loud-speaker” reaches the microphone.

-- Physical comfort – the newer technology hearing aids are light and comfortable in your ears.
+Current technology hearing aids are light and comfortable in your ears.

-- Hearing aids style – Below are examples of the receiver in the canal type technology for some of the brands.
+Below are examples of the receiver in the canal type technology for some of the brands.
 There are many other styles of hearing aid as well.
 The choice of style will depend on preference and degree of hearing loss.

-- Connectivity – hearing aids can connect to other devices like a phone, TV or remote microphone to take the sound from these devices directly to your hearing aids.
+Hearing aids can connect to other devices like a phone, TV or remote microphone to take the sound from these devices directly to your hearing aids.

 There are many other hearing aid features available from various suppliers, for example waterproof hearing aids, personalisation, stereo sound and more.